asbelghith/mowerKata/README.md

 bash -> mvn clean install
 bash -> mvn spring-boot:run

-by executing this series of commands, an output.txt file should be generated under src/main/resources containing results of processing.
+by executing this series of commands, an output.txt file should be generated under the root directory containing results of processing.

 ### Running with Docker
 To run the application using Docker, follow these steps: